sdcnku/micropython/docs/reference/repl.rst

 ----------

-A soft reset will reset the python interpreter, but tries not to reset the method by which you're connected to the MicroPython board (USB-serial, or Wifi).
+A soft reset will reset the python interpreter, but tries not to reset the method by which you're connected to the MicroPython board (USB-serial, or WiFi).

 You can perform a soft reset from the REPL by pressing Ctrl-D, or from your python code by executing: ::